highwolfx/fitness-tracker/README.md

 To start the application, run `npm start` on the command line.

-Alternatively, visit the online version deployed on Heroku [here](https://workout-fitness-app-1.herokuapp.com/).
+Alternatively, visit the online version deployed on Heroku [here](https://workout-fitness-app-1.herokuapp.com/). `NOTE: THE HEROKU VERSION IS NOT CURRENTLY WORKING.`

 ## Usage

-To start the application, run `npm start` on the command line or [visit the deployed version on Heroku](https://workout-fitness-app-1.herokuapp.com/).
+To start the application, run `npm start` on the command line or [visit the deployed version on Heroku](https://workout-fitness-app-1.herokuapp.com/). `NOTE: THE HEROKU VERSION IS NOT CURRENTLY WORKING.`

 <p align="center">
     <img alt="Main landing page" src="https://raw.githubusercontent.com/highwolfx/fitness-tracker/main/public/assets/main.jpg">